yuja/jj/docs/git-compatibility.md

 in `.jj/store/extra/`).

 Commits with conflicts cannot be represented in Git.
-They appear in the Git commit as as root directories called`.jjconflict-base-*/` and `.jjconflict-side-*/`.
+They appear in the Git commit as root directories called`.jjconflict-base-*/` and `.jjconflict-side-*/`.
 Note that the purpose of this representation is only to prevent GC of the relevant trees; the authoritative information is in the Git-external storage mentioned in the paragraph above.
 As long as you use `jj`